dotnet/docs/docs/core/tools/custom-templates.md

 The source files and folders are composed of whatever files and folders you want the templating engine to use when the `dotnet new <TEMPLATE>` command is executed.
 The templating engine is designed to use *runnable projects* as source code to produce projects.
 This has several benefits:

 - The templating engine doesn't require you to inject special tokens into your project's source code.
-- The code files aren't special files or modified in any way to work with the templating system, so the tools you normally use when working with projects also work with template content.
+- The code files aren't special files or modified in any way to work with the template engine, so the tools you normally use when working with projects also work with template content.
 - You build, run, and debug your template projects just like you do for any of your projects.
 - You can create a template from an existing project quickly by merely adding a *template.json* configuration file to the project.